Milo Solutions

 2. They offer cross-platform compatibility.

-PWAs run seamlessly on any device with a web browser (mobile, tablet, or desktop) without requiring separate iOS, Android, and web codebases.
+PWAs run seamlessly on any device with a web browser (mobile devices, tablets, or desktops) without requiring separate iOS, Android, and web codebases.

 3. No app store dependencies